Kaoulombre/DarkHash/README.md

 # DarkHash
 Script for mining every coin on Dark Fiber Mines

-## CURRENTLY NOT WORKING : BEAM, FOXD, BZC !
+## CURRENTLY NOT WORKING : BEAM, FOXD, BZC, ZCL !

 You can mine as many coins as you want, and switch between them every X hours.